JeffCohen/workbook/books/kiei925/appendix/assignments/2-bright-sky.md

 Except... it doesn't actually show the current conditions.
 The output has been hardcoded by a lazy developer!

-Your job is to use the <a href="http://openweathermap.org/">OpenWeatherMap API</a>
+Your goal is to use the <a href="http://openweathermap.org/">OpenWeatherMap API</a>
 to display up-to-the-minute weather information for any city in the US.

 ## STEP 1.
 Open your `homework` environment.

-From your Cloud9 dashboard, open the environment.
+From your Cloud9 dashboard, open the IDE named `homework`.

-## STEP 3.
+## STEP 2.
 Share Your Environment With Me

-This way I will have access to your code if you need help, and I'll be able to retrieve your code at the deadline.
+I need access to your IDE for grading purposes (and to provide help should you request it).

 Click the Share button in the upper-right corner: